How To Become A Minimalist In 30 Days

 29. Spend 30 minutes outside

-Spending time outside has many benefits, both physical and mental.
+Spending time outside has both physical and mental benefits.

 While breaking your day or work by going outside can seem counterproductive, it can improve your mood and concentration, boost your energy, and lower your stress levels.